Women Ski jackets

 The K-factor indicates the breathability of a fabric as well as another important quality: the degree of waterproofing.
 The higher the K-factor, the less water will penetrate the jacket.
 In general, 10K is enough for the average recreational skier.
 If you plan to go backcountry skiing, we recommend buying a 20K jacket to make sure you stay dry if you happen to take a tumble (or two or three).

 Ski jacket SALE

 At the end of each winter season, all of our ski jackets go on sale.
 The sale doesn't include jackets from the new collection, but you can find jackets from previous collections for a great price.
 This is perfect for first-time skiers who don't want to spend a ton of money on a new ski outfit before they know whether the sport is for them.
 It's also great for experienced skiers looking for an affordable jacket!

 Add the finishing touch to your ski outfit

 You'll need more than just a ski jacket to hit the slopes.
-Put together your own Protest ski outfit with matching ski trousers, a few mid layers, and a few thermal tops.
+Put together your own Protest ski outfit with matching ski trousers, a few mid layers, a few fleeces and a few thermal tops.
 Add the finishing touch with matching gloves or mittens, a beanie, ski braces, and warm ski socks.
 Prefer a one-piece look?
 Go for a snowsuit instead!